-Table 12: Details of parameters that were estimated in the model
+Table 12: Details of parameters that were estimated in the model.

-Type Description No. of parameters Prior R0 Mean unfished recruitment for each stock 3 uniform-log YCS Year-class strengths by year and stock $136^{1}$ lognormal Migration Proportions migrating from home grounds 6 uniform Selectivity Proportion selected by age by a survey or fishing method 18 uniform q Catchability (for relative biomass observations) 5 uniform-log • 168
+Type Description No. of parameters Prior R0 Mean unfished recruitment for each stock 3 uniform-log YCS Year-class strengths by year and stock 136^{1} lognormal 2 Migration Proportions migrating from home grounds 6 uniform Selectivity Proportion selected by age by a survey or fishing method 18 uniform q Catchability (for relative biomass observations) 5 uniform-log 168

-&lt;sup>1In the MPD run YCSs were estimated for years 1966-2007 for ENLD, 1951-2007 for HAGU, and 1971-2001 for BOP; in the MCMC run the most recent years, 2008-2012, were also estimated.
+1In the MPD run YCSs were estimated for years 1966-2007 for ENLD, 1951-2007 for HAGU, and 1971-2001 for BOP; in the MCMC run the most recent years, 2008-2012, were also estimated.
+2 With mean 1 and coefficient of variation 0.6

 Some parameters were fixed, either because they were not estimable with the available data (notably natural mortality and stock-recruit steepness were fixed at values determined by the Working Group), or because they were estimated outside the model (Table 13).
-As in 2012, mean length at age was

-&lt;sup>2The tagging biomass estimate was assumed to occur immediately before the mortality; all other observations occurred half-way through the mortality specified by yearly values (rather than a von Bertalanffy curve) because these values showed a strong trend for the older ages.
+As in 2012, mean length at age was specified by yearly values (rather than a von Bertalanffy curve) because these values showed a strong trend for the older ages.
 Data were available for 1994-2010 for ENLD, and for 1990-2010 for HAGU and BOP.
 In each stock, mean lengths for earlier years were set to the average values over these years, and for later years (including projections) to the 2006-2010 average.